roebel/MBExWN_Vocoder/README.md

 ```

 This will create a the files `OUTPUT_DIR/test.mell` and subsequenctly `OUTPUT_DIR/syn_test.wav`.
-The output soundfile name is derived from the inut mel file name by means of replacing the extension
+The output soundfile name is derived from the input mel file name by means of replacing the extension
-according to the sound file format, adn addinf a prefix `syn_`.
+according to the sound file format, and adding a prefix `syn_`.
 By default the generated sound file format
 is `flac` but as shown above the output format can be changed.
 The sample rate of the output sound is
 always 24kHz.

 The first parameter given to `resynth_mel.py` selects one of the three pretrained MBExWN models that are
 discussed in the [paper](https://www.mdpi.com/2078-2489/13/3/103).
-If no model is slected
+If no model is selected
 *the `resynth_mel.py` lists all available models.
-Currently the folowing models are available:
+Currently the following models are available:

 ```
  - SING/MBExWN_SIIConv_V71g_SING_IMP0_IMPORTmod_MCFG0_WNCHA320_DCHA32_1024_DPTACT0_ADLW0.1_GMCFG5_24kHz